-Southeast Oklahoma's Triple Option
+Southeast Oklahoma's Fishing Havens

 During spring and fall, the Glover River lends itself to the use of small boats and canoes.
 However, during the low-water periods of summer and winter, wading may be a better option.
+When fly fishing the Glover, uses woolly bugger flies.
+The flies imitate so many of the baitfish, insects and invertebrates found here, that you're sure to find success if you drift them through pools and runs or retrieve them in short, quick strips.

 The Glover is a wilderness river that’s best fished with a buddy or two and is accessed through the Three Rivers Wildlife Management Area, located north of State Highway 3 between Antlers and Broken Bow.